About 50th Anniversary

 50 Years of Compassionate Care

-In the last 50 years, SIU School of Medicine’s physician practice has grown from a small medical school providing patient care with the help of community clinicians to a robust institution, partnering with hospitals, clinics and associations across Illinois.
-Today, SIU School of Medicine is a key player in the continued advancement of medical care in Springfield, Decatur, Quincy, Carbondale and dozens of towns in between.
+In the last 50 years, SIU School of Medicine’s physician practice has grown from a small medical school providing patient care with the help of community clinicians to a robust physician practice, partnering with hospitals, clinics and associations across Illinois.
+Today, SIU Medicine is a key player in the continued advancement of medical care in Springfield, Decatur, Quincy, Carbondale and dozens of towns in between.

 SIU Medicine, the health care arm of SIU School of Medicine, is the largest multi-specialty physician group in the region, with nearly 300 full-time physicians and other medical professionals who provide patient care to more than 125,000 individuals each year.

-SIU Medicine now includes the largest university-owned and administered Federally Qualified Health Center (FQHC) system in the U.S., which serves the region with 13 Family Medicine clinics in eight cities.
+SIU Medicine's Centers for Family Medicine now includes the largest university-owned and administered Federally Qualified Health Center (FQHC) system in the U.S., which serves the region with 13 Family Medicine clinics in eight cities.

-Many of our downstate citizens also rely on our physicians for specialty care.
 SIU’s clinical efforts have grown to include sub-specialties and innovative therapies: neonatology and other pediatric specialties, advanced cancer care, robotic surgeries, new psychiatric and neurological treatments, gastroenterology therapeutics and more.
-This maturation into highly specialized care means offering more educational opportunities to students and residents.
-They are equipped with the additional knowledge, skills and attitudes to excel when they venture into their own careers.

 SIU School of Medicine coordinates the largest network of mental health and psychiatry services in downstate Illinois through combined efforts with its Federally Qualified Health Centers, Department of Psychiatry and telehealth network.
 The teams also provide psychiatry services to some of our most underrepresented population downstate through a telemedicine partnership with the Illinois Department of Corrections and county jails.